tekviziondev/aws-projects/README.md

 # Configuring the environment to use the tekVizion Chime SMA Translator Library requires the following steps

-	1. Create an Amazon Connect Instance
+<br>1.
+Create an Amazon Connect Instance
-	2. Create a Lambda Layer to package the tekVizion library to be used with your Lambda Functions
+<br>2.
+Create a Lambda Layer to package the tekVizion library to be used with your Lambda Functions
-	3. Create a Lambda Function
+<br>3.
+Create a Lambda Function
-	4. Create a SIP Media Application (SMA)
+<br>4.
+Create a SIP Media Application (SMA)
-	5. Assign the Lambda Function to the SMA
+<br>5.
+Assign the Lambda Function to the SMA
-	6. Configure SIP Rule for the SMA
+<br>6.
+Configure SIP Rule for the SMA

 - **Step-1 Create an Amazon Connect Instance**
     <br> For more information on creating an Amazon Connect instance refer to the https://docs.aws.amazon.com/connect/latest/adminguide/amazon-connect-instances.html .
-     <br>* After Creating the  Amazon Connect instance copy the "Instance ARN" from the location (Service -> Amazon Connect -> Click the Name of the Instance -> Distribution settings -> copy Instance ARN), refer the below image.
+     <br>* After Creating the  Amazon Connect instance copy the "Instance ARN" from the location (Services -> Amazon Connect -> Click the Name of the Instance -> Distribution settings -> copy Instance ARN) for metioning in the SMA Lambda Function code.
+Refer the below image.
      ![image](https://user-images.githubusercontent.com/88785130/208022345-99570aa4-2b1e-4564-ba84-dcf35b6fca6c.png)

-     <br>* Copy the "Contact Flow ARN" which you defined in the Amazon Connect from the location (Service -> Amazon Connect -> Click the Access url of the Instance -> click Contact Flows -> Show additional flow information -> Copy ARN), refer the below image.
+     <br>* Copy the "Contact Flow ARN" which you defined in the Amazon Connect from the location (Services -> Amazon Connect -> Click the Access url of the Instance -> click Contact Flows -> Show additional flow information -> Copy ARN) for metioning in the SMA Lambda Function code.
+Rfer the below image.
      <img width="958" alt="image" src="https://user-images.githubusercontent.com/88785130/208022955-f4e852de-4435-48d0-8889-fd1f7dfd6b60.png">